VinceZK/json-on-relations/README.md

 ### Default User AddIns
 User AddIn is an exist for you to add additional business logic.
-It allows a delivered business process can be easily enhanced in predefined call points.
+It allows a delivered business process can be easily enhanced in predefined calling points.

 In the following example, a function 'getEntityInstance' is registered to the User AddIn 'afterEntityCreation'.
 Then, when an entity instance is successfully created,